Pastoral Supervision

 How do I find a Supervisor?

-You might know someone who offer Pastoral Supervision (perhaps from a different professional background) and you may wish to approach them in the first instance.
+You might know someone who offers Pastoral Supervision (perhaps from a different professional background) and you may wish to approach them in the first instance.
 If this person is a good friend or you already have some sort of working relationship, you may wish to be cautious when discerning this relationship as it may alter any equilibrium you already have.
 If the person you know is not suitable – for whatever reason – they may be able to offer some names.
 Your priest or rector may be able to do likewise.

 Thereafter, APSE have a comprehensive list of supervisors who are accredited by them, whilst a slightly different list is held on the Church of Scotland’s Ascent portal.